OlegWock/anori/DEVELOPMENT_AND_EXTENDING.md

 > `useParentFolder()`

 This hook exposes info about parent folder of current widget.
 Info includes folder name, is user currently in edit mode and current box size.

+> `useSizeSettings()`

+This hook exposes info about current mode: compact/normal and font size, block size and gap size in that mode.
+As well as helper `rem` function.

 > `getPluginConfig(pluginDescriptor)`
 > `usePluginConfig(pluginDescriptor)`